fabiofenoglio/lelo-f1-hub/README.md

 ![CI-CD production environment](https://github.com/fabiofenoglio/lelo-f1-hub/workflows/CI-CD%20production%20environment/badge.svg)

-This repository hosts the partial source code for the LeloHUB project.
+This repository hosts the documentation for the LeloHUB project.

 BETA Version of the site is available at [lelo-hub.fabiofenoglio.it](https://lelo-hub.fabiofenoglio.it/)

-This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).
+Source code is currently private due to privacy reasons.
+It may however be published again once things are sorted out.

 ## Features